diamond-org/flask-diamond/docs/writing-an-application.rst

 #. :class:`flask_diamond.facets.debugger`
 #. :class:`flask_diamond.facets.task_queue`

-See :doc:`application_facets` for an overview of the specific facets that ship with Flask-Diamond.
+See :doc:`facets` for an overview of the specific facets that ship with Flask-Diamond.

 Extending the Scaffold
 ----------------------